-- Have 3+ years of experience in your current/recent health role and a valid healthcare license or credential.
+- Have 3+ years of experience in your current/recent health role.
 A sampling of roles that can benefit from this upskilling include: licensed vocational nurses (LVNs) or medical assistants (MAs), LVN leads or trainers, MA leads or trainers, counselors, social workers, physical therapists, occupational therapists, speech therapists, respiratory therapists, optometry techs, pharmacy techs, dieticians/nutritionists, dental hygienist, community health worker, and other clinical roles with responsibility for coordinating or administering healthcare.

 - The ability to work in the U.S.